dionarodrigues/til/node/using-puppeteer-to-generate-pdf-with-nodejs.md

 __[Puppeteer](https://github.com/puppeteer/puppeteer) is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium.__

-It’s basically a browser which we can run from Node.js and that can be used to generate screenshots and PDFs of pages.
+Maintained by Chrome DevTools team, It’s basically a browser which we can run from Node.js and that can be used to generate screenshots and PDFs of pages.
 And like its documentation says: most things that we can do manually in the browser can be done using Puppeteer!

 Let's take a look at how this amazing library is implemented.

 ---

-## Creating a PDF from a existing websie
+## Creating a PDF from a existing website

 ```
 const puppeteer = require('puppeteer');